Cantilever Beam with 1D Elements

 Step 10: Sync Collection & Solve

 Now you can proceed to solve the model.
-Firstly, you have to save the aks file to save all settings of the model Sync the collection to Akselos Dashboard Run solving.
+Firstly, you have to save the aks file to save all settings of the model Sync the collection to Akselos Portal Run solving.

 • Save aks File: